-Table 4: OLS Regression Estimates, Voluntary Participation and Contributions
+Table 4 OLS Regression Estimates, Voluntary Participation and Contributions

 Note: Table shows regression results of equation (4) using administrative data on faculty at a large public university.
 Coefficient estimates (with standard errors clustered by employee).
 Faculty who chose the university DC plan with mandatory contributions when hired can then choose voluntary DC contributions.
 Voluntary DC participation consists of contributions to either the 403(b) plan or the 457 plan, or, beginning in 2013, Roth options of each; The voluntary DC contribution rate is defined similarly, with Roth contributions adjusted for their post-tax status, and is reported relative to annual salary.
-All regressions include indicators for post-2010, gender, fulltime employee, marital status, the level of the SP 500 on the 1st of each month, and a constant.
+All regressions include indicators for 5-year age bins, salary bins, post-2010, gender, fulltime employee, marital status, the level of the S&P 500 on the 1st of each month, and a constant.